guncebektas/meteor-friendly-slugs/README.md

 maxLength | 0 (unlimited) | Limit how many characters the slug will be.
 This will not break words, but will break mid-sentence.
-Use 0 for no limit. *Number* transliteration | see default array in [Transliteration](#transliteration) | Translates characters with accents to URL compatible characters, see [Transliteration](#transliteration) for more info. debug | false | Turn to true to get console debug messages.
+Use 0 for no limit. *Number* transliteration | see default array in [Transliteration](#transliteration) | Translates characters with accents to URL compatible characters, see [Transliteration](#transliteration) for more info. debug | false | Turn to true to get console debug messages. slugGenerator | | Provide a custom function to generate the slug.
+Accepts baseSlug and index, returns the full slug.
+It is up to you to verify the uniqueness of the slug if you provide a custom function. *Function* (defaultSlug, index) return fullSlug

 Transliteration
 ------------------------